Amheklerior/dotfiles/docs/setup-guide.md

 To reenable SIP, reboot the machine in recovery mode and run `csrutil enable` from a terminal window.

 _**NOTE**.
-To reboot the machine in recovery mode, completely shut down the machine, then hold the power button (touch id) until you see "loading options..." on screen, and select "recovery mode".
-Finally select "recovery mode"._
+To [reboot the machine in recovery mode](https://support.apple.com/en-gb/guide/mac-help/mchl82829c17/mac), completely shut down the machine, then hold the power button until you see "loading options..." on screen.
+Then select "recovery mode"._